kodabkr/Outline/README.md

 * **Midas, the Gilded King**

-  * Generates gold per wave
+  * This unit generates no gold per wave.
+Instead, any enemy it lands a blow on will give 25% of it’s gold value to the player every damage tick.
-  * Golden Touch: Nearby enemies drop extra gold
+  * Golden Touch: If you hit 10 enemies with one attack in it’s AOE, for the next 5 seconds all enemies hit will give 100% of their gold value every attack landed.
 * **Parasitic Monarch**

-  * Can infect friendly units to empower itself
+  * The unit that has this trait will have a starting damage of 1.
+It cannot be upgraded with in-game currency.
+Instead, you will spend in game currency to infect friendly towers to consume their power
-  * Gains massive buffs from “Hosts”
+  * Dominate (Primary Ability): You can target another friendly unit to become a "Host."
+(Limited to your towers only) The Host unit  is immediately disabled and cannot attack or use abilities.
+The Parasitic Monarch gains 150% of the Host's total Damage and Range at the time of infection.
-  * Hive Mind ability stacks hosts’ damage types
+  * Hive Mind: The Monarch can have up to 3 Hosts at once, stacking all stats gained.
+It will also inherit the attack types (e.g., Bleed, Cripple,  Burn) of all its Hosts simultaneously.
 * **Chronostasis**

-  * Emits a time dilation field
+*
-  * Reduces enemy movement speed by 150%
+  * This unit emits a massive Time Dilation field.
+All enemies inside the field are afflicted with Stasis, reducing their movement speed by 150%.
+All friendly units inside the field are granted Haste, reducing their attack cooldowns by 50%.
   * Allies inside the field get cooldown reductions

 ### Mystical Traits